How to Upload Photos to Google Drive and Share a Link

 You now have three ways to upload photos to Google Drive and share a working link.

-- Use the mobile app when the photos are already on your phone and you need to share them right away.
+- Use the mobile app when the photos are on your phone and you need to share them right away.